 Still in his early 30′s, Kuana has over 15 years of professional experience in the industry.
 Fans know him for his incredible vocal range, while fellow musicians seek him out for his arranging, songwriting and producing abilities.
 Kuana continues to set the pace for talented, local musicians with a steady stream of strong, new compositions.
 Kuana has co-produced and arranged two consecutive Album of the Year winners: Kaunaloa and Lei Pua Kenikeni performed by Mark Yamanaka, and has garnered 13 new Nā Hōkū awards in just two years.

 June 28, 2011, Kuana released his greatly anticipated solo CD, Kaunaloa.
 For Kuana, this was a project with songs that took a lifetime to create.
 He composed almost all of the 13 songs and Kaunaloa went on to win seven Nā Hōkū Hanohano awards in 2012 which tied Keali’i Reichel for the most ever from any Hawaiian artist.
 Kuana and the album Kaunaloa won: Album of the Year (Artist and producer), Song of the Year (“Na Vaqueros”), Male Vocalist of the Year, Hawaiian Album of the Year, Liner Notes and Graphics.
 The CD has continued to gain momentum and popularity long after it’s release with almost every song being choreographed for hula.

-This Holiday Season, Kuana gives us Hilo For The Holidays taking us on a musical ride to his hometown with a delightful collection of 10 songs.
+Kuana’s first holiday album is Hilo For The Holidays, taking us on a musical ride to his hometown with a delightful collection of 10 songs.
 His release is fresh with new originals in Hawaiian and English, a handful of classic Hawaiian religious mele and several classic Christmas songs given new sparkle with arrangements and lyrics from Kuana.
 Pack your bags and come away to Hilo for the Holidays!